xbgmsharp/mod_jf_twitter/README.md

 Licence
 -------
-The piwigo-videojs plugin for Piwigo is free software:  you can redistribute it and/or  modify  it under  the  terms  of the  GNU  General  Public License  as published by the Free Software Foundation.
+The mod_jf_twitter is free software:  you can redistribute it and/or  modify  it under  the  terms  of the  GNU  General  Public License  as published by the Free Software Foundation.